The Ab Initio Quantum Materials Group

 Anna Heikamp

-Bachelor student (Double bachelor Physics and Mathematics, shared with Chris Stolk, UvA and Christoph Friedrich, Forschungszentrum Jülich, Germany)
+Bachelor thesis, 2025 (Double bachelor Physics and Mathematics, shared with Chris Stolk, UvA and Christoph Friedrich, Forschungszentrum Jülich, Germany)

 Calculation of the optical absorption spectrum of real materials from an iterative Lanczos-Haydock Bethe-Salpeter method